EphemeralSpace/docs/src/design/masks/traitors.md

 As a threat, they are meant to be an omnipresent source of paranoia.
 Truly determining if someone is a traitor is notably difficult, as most of their equipment has heavy overlap with generic items that can be acquired on-station.
-Ultimately, traitors are meant to push the limits deceit and take advantage of your environment.
+Ultimately, traitors are meant to push the limits of deceit and take advantage of their environment.

 ## Equipment
 To assist in completing their objectives, all traitors are told of the location of a hidden item cache in maintenance, containing illicit equipment related that varies depending on their mask.